KenSu2003/Pong/README.md

 # Pong
-Pong written in assembly for ECE 550 check point 6.
+Pong written in assembly for ECE 550 checkpoint 6.